AnestisTouloumis/IntroR/02-Probability/index.md

 R has many distributions in the base package, including all commonly used in biological analysis.
 Depending on the distribution, each function has its own set of parameter arguments.
 For example, the *'rpois()'* function is the random number generator for the Poisson distribution and it has only the parameter argument lambda.
 The *rbinom()* function is the random number generator for the binomial distribution and it takes two arguments: size and prob.
 The size argument specifies the number of Bernoulli trials and the prob argument specifies the probability of a success for each trial.
 Heather will pick up from here.

-For now, its sufficient to know that a possion distribution is commonly used for count data, and has only paramater lambda, which is both the expected mean and var

 ---